mozilla/telemetry-benchmarks/moztelemetry/partition-packing/README.md

 If we consider running these tests on larger datasets, for example, production-sized datasets, we can probably conclude that the partition strategy for Scala will save a signficant amount of time compared to the default strategy.
+I ran the Scala default and partition strategies once each with a larger dataset to get more information about my motivations.
+I ran the tests with a full day of data, so there was no filter on channel with 10 nodes in the cluster.
+The default strategy used 659 partitions and ran in about 30 minutes and 15 seconds.
+The partition strategy, set with 659 partitions, ran in about 18 minutes and 45 seconds.

 Further testing should be done to determine the runtime when more than six nodes are needed for the amount of data, and also for when a very large file will need to be run in a separate partition.
-These tests were not able to account for this case given the dataset used.
 Overall, these results indicate strong motivations to switch to the partition strategy for Scala.